ratoru/homepage-old/md/blog/terminal.md

 ### [iTerm2](https://iterm2.com/)

 iTerm2 is a replacement for the standard Terminal app on your Mac.
 It comes with a variety of [features](https://iterm2.com/features.html).
 The main selling point for me, though, is the available themes we will cover next in the Aesthetics section.
+I recommend the following settings.
+Under Appearance pick the Minimal theme.
+Under Profiles, Text pick a font (see next section) and use ligatures.

 ## The Aesthetics

 ### [Starship](https://starship.rs/) :rocket:

 Starship is a fast, customizable, minimalistic prompt that can be used with any shell.
 To install, use `brew` and add the init script to the right shell-config file.
 Additionally, you will have to install a [Nerd Font](https://www.nerdfonts.com/).
 I personally chose Hack.
 Starship might be my favorite item on this list.
+You will have to enable the font under `Preferences ( ⌘ , ) -> Profiles -> Text`.

 ### iTerm Themes :art: